 But the bans, they had to widen as the virus spread apace And we found we couldn't meet to watch a show.
-So that ballet, plays or matches Had to batten down their hatches And thousands more employees had to go.
+So that ballet, plays or matches Had to batten down their hatches

 And all around the globe, every country felt the pain As airports, hotels, trains fell out of use.
 If you'd had big plans to travel Such ideas had to unravel We'd have to stay at home - a sort of truce!